Extending TESS flare frequency distributions with CHEOPS: Power-law versus lognormal: Discussion

-At the high-energy end of the FFDs, additional uncertainty remains.
-The apparent suppression of flares above $10^{35}$ erg may indicate a genuine physical cutoff or may be a consequence of the limited staring times of current surveys.
-TESS, with observational baselines of at least 27 days, is unlikely to capture events that occur only every few months or years.
-For comparison, \cite{Vasilyev_2024} used Kepler photometry to show that Sun-like stars produce superflares with energies $>10^{34}$ erg at a rate of roughly once per century, which corresponds to the extrapolation of the Sun's flare distributions to higher energies.
-Extending such studies to M dwarfs will require combining the long baselines of Kepler and TESS with the high cadence and sensitivity of CHEOPS.
-This would provide robust constraints on the full energy distribution of M-dwarf flares, while also taking advantage of CHEOPS' ability to resolve complex flare morphologies.
-In the longer term, PLATO will further enhance this effort by offering multi-year baselines and high-precision photometry, enabling simultaneous exploration of both the low- and high-energy extremes of the FFD.
+At the high-energy end of the FFDs, additional uncertainty persists due to extreme-value statistics.
+We show that the apparent suppression of flares above $10^{35}$ erg is primarily driven by the limited sampling, as TESS, with observational baselines of at least 27 days, is unlikely to accurately capture events occurring on timescales of months to years.
+For comparison, \cite{Vasilyev_2024} used Kepler photometry to show that Sun-like stars produce superflares with energies exceeding $10^{34}$ erg at a rate of about once per century, consistent with an extrapolation of the solar flare distribution to higher energies.
+Correcting for sampling bias at the highest energies is therefore essential for determining whether the mechanisms responsible for generating these energetic superflares differ from those that trigger lower-energy flares.
+Alternative models, such as the tapered power-law distribution proposed by \cite{Sakurai_2022}, suggest that the flare production may decline sharply beyond a characteristic energy scale, reflecting a maximum attainable flare energy that depends on the size of the stellar convection zone.

-Deviations from a simple power law at high energies could indicate that superflares are produced by mechanisms different from those responsible for more typical flares, which contradicts the conclusions of \cite{Vasilyev_2024} on G-type stars.
-In this case, models assuming a simple scaling law may no longer apply, and alternative approaches, such as superposition of multiple flare events or more complex generation models, may be required to describe the occurrence of high-energy flares accurately.
-If so, the physical processes inferred from ordinary flares cannot be automatically extrapolated to the most energetic events.